florianstancioiu/weather-app/README.md

 ## My process

 - **September 8th, 2025:** I created the github repo and I reused the contents of my calculator app solution because setting up React Testing Library to work correctly with Typescript is quite a pain.
 I created the component structure for the project and I also started working on the mobile version of the design.
+- **September 9th, 2025:** I worked on the mobile version of the app, I picked up from where I left the design yesterday and I made my way through the app from top to bottom.
+I avoided implementing the functionality of the dropdowns or the search component, I just made them look like in the design.

 ### Built with